The complex heavy-quark potential in an anisotropic quark-gluon plasma -- Statics and dynamics: Conclusions

 An important advantage of the anisotropic HQ potential model developed in this work is that it is realized by employing an angle-averaged effective screening mass as defined by eq.~(\ref{effm0}).
 Replacing the anisotropic screening mass with the angle-averaged one, the numerical solution of the Schr{\"o}dinger equation with a 3D anisotropic HQ potential reduces to a much simpler 1D problem.
 This in turn allows us to overcome one central obstacle in phenomenological applications, where momentum-anisotropy effects need to be considered.
-The validity of using such a 1D effective screening mass has been explicitly verified in both static and dynamic cases.
-We reproduce the full 3D results for the binding energies and decay widths of low-lying quarkonium bound states to very high accuracy, i.e. with an error of less than $\sim 0.5\%$.
-For the later case, by assuming a boost-invariant Bjorken evolution of the medium, we studied the time-dependent probability of the system being in a particular vacuum eigenstate.
+Due to the absence of first principle lattice simulations of the anisotropic HQ potential, it needs to be pointed out that the focus should not be on the validity of the potential model based on eq.~(\ref{anisodis}) itself, but on the method for reduction from 3D to 1D.
+The success of using such a 1D effective screening mass has been demonstrated rather conclusively in both static and dynamic cases.
+We reproduced the full 3D results for the binding energies and decay widths of low-lying quarkonium bound states to very high accuracy, {\em i.e.}, with an error of less than $\sim 0.5\%$.
+For the latter case, by assuming a boost-invariant Bjorken evolution of the medium, we studied the time-dependent probability of the system being in a particular vacuum eigenstate.
 With different initial conditions for the wave function, all the obtained ``overlaps" from the 1D effective potential were in very good agreement with the full 3D evolution.
 It is worth noting that in both cases, the splitting of the p-wave states with different polarizations, which emerged as a unique feature in the anisotropic QGP, was also well described by our method.